allannjuguna/allannjuguna.github.io/content/english/blog/Extreme_Red_Team_Labs_Review/Review.md

 A jump box is provided but is not necessary; you can work from your own attacker machine via VPN except in a few specific scenarios where direct access to certain networks is restricted.

-It is recommended to start with the [AD Chains](https://extremeredlab.0x29a.it/chains) before proceeding to the [Red Team Labs](https://extremeredlab.0x29a.it/redteamlabs), which are a combination of the two.
+It is recommended to start with the [AD Chains](https://extremeredlab.0x29a.it/chains) before proceeding to the [Red Team Labs](https://extremeredlab.0x29a.it/redteamlabs), which are a combination of Active Directory and Cloud Exploitation.
 However, in my case I started with the Summus Red Team Lab, since it was the first lab by ERTL that I came across, after which I then proceeded with the AD Chains.
 Going backwards up the difficulty curve was an interesting experience.
 After Summus, everything else felt like a gentle downhill stroll.

 I have some experience with Active Directory.
 I know my way around Bloodhound, Kerberos delegations, and the usual AD abuse primitives.
 But when it comes to Cloud on the other hand, I am not the brightest crayon in the box.
 These labs force you to confront that gap regardless, which is exactly why they are valuable.